Approach to Reading across the School

 Every year group at Ark Victoria has dedicated time in their timetable for the teaching of reading.
-This looks different dependant on the age of the child- from structured story time in Reception to reading toolkits in Key Stage Two to form time reading in Key Stage Three.
+This looks different dependent on the age of the child - from structured story time in Reception, to the use of reading toolkits to learn key skills in Key Stage Two.

-Pupils are encouraged by teachers to practise their reading at school and at home.
-Pupils are given a home reader that matches their reading age and have space in their passport to respond to their current book.
+Pupils are encouraged by teachers to practice their reading at school and at home.
+Pupils are given a home reader that matches their reading age and have space in their reading log to fill in about their current book.
 There is also space for communication about home reading between teacher, parent and pupil.

 Reading for Pleasure

 At Ark Victoria we believe that children’s reading for pleasure is strongly influenced by relationships, including those between children and families and those between children, teachers, families and communities of readers.
 We know that it is important to value different text types and to understand who our pupils are as readers.

 Every classroom has an inviting reading area along with ‘Reading for Pleasure’ displays featuring specific authors and book recommendations.
 Reading areas have been created throughout school to promote independent reading for pleasure.
 We believe it is important for these areas to be well organised and used by pupils regularly.